The Big Buzz Guide on Virtual Games, Movies and More!

 Create a Zoom meeting and invite everyone to share something personal – perhaps a favorite photo, a sports trophy or a childhood toy.
-This would be especially great in senior living communities where the social activities have been reduced or temporarily stopped.
+This would be especially great in senior living communities where social activities have been reduced or temporarily halted.
 As the meeting host, you have the ability to mute participants during performances to give the performer the spotlight.

 Post tutorials on your Facebook page and encourage your audience to share their finished products with you.
 Here are a few to get you started: